 A Michelin-star experience with a difference.

 Pied a Terre, now one of the oldest Michelin-starred restaurants in London, is built on its independent branding, and produces gourmet French cuisine using locally sourced ingredients from small, independent suppliers.
 Throughout lockdown Pied a Terre has been delivering three course vegan feasts to Londoners doorsteps, so if you fancy indulging in a plant based banquet this weekend this resto spot might be for you.
-Otherwise the restaurant is hoping to reopen on the 2nd of September, and we cannot wait.

 34 Charlotte Street, Fitzrovia W1T 2NH